pintergreg/software-engineering/lectures/15_testing.md

 > With tests, we can change the behavior of our code quickly and verifiably.
 > Without them, we really don’t know if our code is getting better or worse.
 >
-> -- Feathers, M. (2004).
-Working Effectively with Legacy Code: Preface
+> -- Michael Feathers, Working Effectively with Legacy Code: Preface [@feathers2004working]

 <!--- [További definíciók](https://dzone.com/articles/defining-legacy-code)
 - Legacy Code